Mod-$2$ Hecke algebras of level $3$ and $5$: Definitions and notation

+For $p = 2, 3$, the story is a little more subtle.
+We may still define the na\"ive weight filtration in the same way, i.e. $w(f) := \min\{k : f \in M_k(N, \FF_p)\},$ but with this definition properties the compatibility with powers need not be satisfied.
+For example, the form $f_3 \in M(3, \FF_2)$ defined in \cref{lemma:polyalg} has $w(f_3) = 4$ but $w(f_3^2) = 6$.
+More dramatically, the form $f_5 \in M(5, \FF_2)$ \emph{loc.~cit.} has $w(f_5) = w(f_5^2) = 4$.
 The difficulty arises because the Hasse invariant, a geometric mod-$p$ modular form that controls the weight filtration, does not always lift to a characteristic-zero $\Gamma_0(N)$ form in weight $p-1$ for $p = 2, 3$.
 The Hasse invariant has $q$-expansion $1$, and simple zeros at the supersingular points of $X_0(N)_{\FF_p}$ and nowhere else; $E_{p-1}$ is a lift for $p \geq 5$.
 A form in $M_k(N, \FF_p)$ with a zero of minimal order $s$ at each supersingular point is divisible by $s$ copies of Hasse, and so comes from a form of lower filtration $k - s(p-1)$. {See \cite[\S 1.6--1.8]{Calegari} for more details.}

-However, the Hasse invariant does always lift to a form of weight $p - 1$ for $\Gamma_1(N)$ for $N > 1$. {For $p = 3$, see \cite[\S 2.1]{katzpadic} for $N > 2$; for $N = 2$, take the $\Gamma_0(N)$ weight-$2$ Eisenstein series $E_{2, N}$.
-For $p = 2$,} see \href{https://mathoverflow.net/a/228596}{user Electric Penguin's answer} to \href{https://mathoverflow.net/questions/228497}{MathOverflow question 228497} or \cite[Appendix B]{meier}.
+However, the Hasse invariant does always lift to a form of weight $p - 1$ for $\Gamma_1(N)$ for $N > 1$.
+For $p = 3$, see~\cite[\S 2.1]{katzpadic} for $N > 2$; for $N = 2$, take the $\Gamma_0(N)$ weight-$2$ Eisenstein series $E_{2, N}$.
+For $p = 2$, see \href{https://mathoverflow.net/a/228596}{user Electric Penguin's answer} to \href{https://mathoverflow.net/questions/228497}{MathOverflow question 228497} or \cite[Appendix B]{meier}.
 Therefore we may resolve all our difficulties with the weight filtration by replacing $w(f)$ with the weight filtration coming from $\Gamma_1(N)$.
 For any $f \in M_k(N, \FF)$ set

 {Then $w_1(f)$ is an integer satisfying $0 \leq w_1(f) \leq k$ and $w_1(f) \equiv k \pmod{p-1}$.} Because $w_1(f)$ is defined geometrically --- $\frac{k - w_1(f)}{p-1}$ is the minimal order of a zero of $f$ at any supersingular point of $X_0(N)_{\FF_p}$ --- this definition {resolves the problems} with the na\"ive filtration $w(f)$.
 In particular,